chaos-polymtl/chaos-lab/docs/research.md

 <!--*Research in computational fluid dynamics methodologies and applications will be described here.* -->

-Our group develops advanced numerical methods to model complex singlephase and multiphase flows relevant to chemical engineering.
-We focus on high-order finite element formulations for newtonian and non-newtonian fluids, along with a possible Eulerian–Lagrangian (CFD–DEM) coupling to accurately capture fluid–solid and gas–liquid interactions under realistic industrial conditions.
+Our group develops advanced numerical methods to model complex single-phase and multiphase flows relevant to chemical engineering.
+We focus on high-order finite element formulations for Newtonian and non-Newtonian fluids in single-phase, gas-liquid and liquid-liquid flows.
+We also leverage Eulerian–Lagrangian (CFD–DEM) coupling to accurately capture fluid-solid interactions under realistic industrial conditions.
-Applications range from spinning disc reactors, particle mixing and fluidized beds.
-The group combines experimental validation, large-scale simulations, and algorithmic innovation to improve predictive capabilities and support process intensification in singlephase and multiphase reactors.
+Applications range from spinning disc reactors, fluidized beds to additive manufacturing processes.
+The group combines large-scale simulations, and algorithmic innovation  with  experimental validation to improve predictive capabilities for chemical and manufacturing processes.

 ### Multiphysics Simulations

 <!--*Information about our multiphysics simulation research will be added here.*-->

 Our research in multiphysics modeling focuses on the coupling of thermal, electromagnetic, fluid, and reactive phenomena to simulate and optimize complex engineering processes.
 We develop and apply high-performance computational frameworks for applications such as catalytic reactor optimization, additive manufacturing, active cooling systems, and microwave-assisted chemical processes.
-By integrating high-fidelity numerical models with reduced-order and digital twin approaches, our work aims to accelerate design, improve energy efficiency, and enhance process control in advanced manufacturing and reaction engineering.

 ### High-Performance Computing

 <!--*Details about our work in parallel computing and HPC optimization will be added here.*-->

 Our work in high-performance computing focuses on developing scalable numerical strategies for large-scale simulations of multiphase and granular flows.
-By leveraging matrix-free finite element methods, advanced domain decomposition, and optimized CFD-DEM coupling schemes, we aim to maximize computational efficiency on modern parallel architectures.
+We aim to maximize computational efficiency on modern parallel architectures.

 ### Numerical Methods